When Good Enough is Better

 By Siddheshwar • 22.Dec.2025

 Perfection is the enemy of done.
-I've learned this the hard way, watching countless projects die in the pursuit of flawless execution.
+I learned this the hard way, watching projects die while chasing flawless execution.

 The perfect design that never ships helps nobody.
 The good enough design that launches today helps thousands.